Last updated on June 14, 2021

 In general, there is no limit to how many side stones can surround your centre diamond, but it is important to understand that each side stone you incorporate will require a separate setting.
-This means the more stones you have, the more complex is the structure of the ring and the more difficult to clean and maintain it in the future.
+This means the more stones you have, the more complex is the structure of the ring, and the more difficult it is to clean and maintain it in the future.

 Choosing the Size of Diamond Side Stones